JMiller7334/IronJournal-Code-Samples/README.md

 ### Component Models:

-- Encapsulate logic for moderate to large-sized UI components.
+- Encapsulate logic for small to moderate sized UI components.
 - Act as a combination of a view and ViewModel for specific UI elements to reduce the size of both the view and the ViewModel.
 - Many components are reusable across multiple screens.